Sit down. Grab a drink, and let’s have a chat.

 On this day, focus on the positives that have come from growing up as you did.
-Whether you realize it or not, your Childhood Emotional Neglect taught you how to be independent, capable, and giving.
+Whether you realise it or not, your Childhood Emotional Neglect taught you how to be independent, capable, and giving.
 These are things to be thankful for.
-This is just a few days and you are more than this.
+But, this is just a few days, and you’re more than this.

 17. See your therapist.

-18. Don’t get angry at yourself for finding it tough or if you need a few days to recover.
+18. Don’t get angry at yourself for finding it challenging or if you need a few days to recover.

 Take them.
 Do it.
 Imagine if you were actually someone you knew.
-You would tell them to be gentle.
-So be gentle.
+You would tell that friend to be gentle.
+So “be gentle”.

 19. Be yourself.

 No matter what has happened.
-Not matter what other people think.
+No matter what other people think.
 You are enough.